 Step #8: Investigate

-Find their LinkedIn page, website or other social media platforms to get a more rounded view of the company.
-See if you can trace some of its employees on socials and ask them about their experience.
+Find their LinkedIn page, website, or other social media platforms to get a more rounded view of the company.
+See if you can trace some of its employees on social media and ask them about their experience.

 Step #9: Check the Reviews for Things Like Benefits and Professional Development

 Sure, it’s nice to know the pitfalls, but it’s equally important to be aware of the perks as well.
-Do some extra digging on other sites to get an accurate picture of what working at the company looks like — both sides.
+Do some extra digging on other sites to get an accurate picture of what working at the company looks like—on both sides.

 Step #10: Filter the Reviews by Job Function and Location